Ben Nevis in Spring 2022

 ABOUT THE DAY

 At 1,345m above sea level, Ben Nevis is Britain's highest mountain.
 There are numerous ways to walk (or climb) Ben Nevis.
 The most straight forward is the so-called donkey track, built to take Victorian ladies up to the summit observatory on the backs of donkeys.
-There is likely to be snow toward the summit.
+There is likely to be snow toward the summit on the April dates.